By the time students reach middle school, they have had lots of writing experience.

 63. Design a bumper sticker to advertise your school.

-64. Create a story that takes places in the clouds.
+64. Create a story that takes place in the clouds.

 65. Define happiness.